 EOM Awards Committee

 Brass plate displayed on plaque outside of CIO's office; two certificates; monetary award of $400; and an ITS blanket.

-The Extraordinary Achievement Award is presented to the team who have consistently demonstrated dimensions of teamwork and a capacity for effective action and accomplishment by assuming responsibility/accountability for completing projects, assignments, or significant tasks while operating in the spirit of the Mission, Vision, Values, and Principles (MVVP) of ITS.
+The Extraordinary Achievement Award is presented to the team that has consistently demonstrated dimensions of teamwork and a capacity for effective action and accomplishment by assuming responsibility/accountability for completing projects, assignments, or significant tasks while operating in the spirit of the Mission, Vision, Values, and Principles (MVVP) of ITS.
 The award is presented twice a year as an example of how we operate and achieve as "One ITS."

 Dimensions of Teamwork

 ITS project teams of any kind including, but not exclusively, teams working on PMO managed projects, as well as members of committees and groups working on significant tasks that reduce cost, or enhance the effectiveness, or efficiency of ITS.

 Especially ITS managers in support of the recognition of work of their teams, but any member of ITS or Mason may nominate a team.

 The selection process will be coordinated by ITS Communications and Marketing.
 Once the submissions are collected and packaged, CM will submit the nominations to the ITS Senior Leadership Team who review the nominations and recommend a winner.